 Become familiar with everything you might have to do

-To successfully import growing media and fertiliser products of plant origin you need to know:
+To successfully import fertilisers and growing media products of plant origin you need to know:

 - what country the growing media or fertiliser is coming from